robiningelbrecht/statistics-for-strava/docs/configuration/dashboard-widgets.md

 ## trainingGoals

-This widget lets you define and track your weekly, monthly yearly and lifetime goals, helping you stay motivated and monitor your progress.
+This widget lets you define and track your weekly, monthly, yearly and lifetime goals, helping you stay motivated and monitor your progress.

 > [!NOTE]
 > **Note** This widget is disabled in the default dashboard layout.
 If you want to use this widget you need to configure a custom dashboard layout.